microsoft/InclusivenessAnalyzerAzureDevOps/README.md

 > Join our effort to push out exclusive terms and make inclusive terms a part of our everyday vocabulary!

 Help us confront these biases by pushing out exclusive terms and making inclusive terms a part of our everyday vocabulary!

+## Developer Guide

+### Local Development

+* Clone the repository
+* Run `yarn install` to install all dependencies.
+* Run `yarn run dev` to run locally with sample data.
+See package.json for dev config and params.

+> Tip: In VSCode, open package.json, hover over 'Scripts' (line 6) and click on Debug and select Dev to interactively debug the code.

+### Manual Publishing to Visual Studio Marketplace

+Run the following commands when you are in the /src folder.
+The extension packaging does not work when running from the root of the repository.

+* Increment build number in `package.json`, `task.json` and 'vss-extension.json'
+* Run `yarn run prepare`
+* Run `yarn run build`
+* Run `tfx extension create --manifest-globs vss-extension.json`
+* Upload the file to the VS Marketplace.

+Note: If you make changes to the task.json, you might need to delete and re-install the extension on the Azure DevOps Organization to see updates.

 ## Contributing